I like San Diego.

 Brand New, Exclusive Secret Strategies to Getting More Clients with Bedros Keuilian

-Bedros just gets up there and talks.
+Bedros gets up there and talks.
 His presentation is often in his little black book.
 It is often 7 or 8 points on a piece of paper.
-It is amazing that he can do that.
-With so little written or typed out, he still gives great information.
+Incredibly, he can do that.
+With so little written or typed out, he still gives excellent information.
 Amazing skill.

 - People buy on want, compared to need.